samuel-ho/pokemon/README.md

 ## Getting Started

-In the project directory, you can run:
+Install the project dependencies by running

+### yarn

+Once installation is complete, you can run (in the project directory):

 ### yarn start